 The overall purpose of this Growth Strategy is to set out the role of the Council in supporting the growth and regeneration of Chesterfield borough.
-Its primary focus is about maximising economic opportunities for the benefit of local people and businesses.
+Specifically it seeks to build on a range of current development prospects to accelerate the rate of economic growth and maximise opportunities for the benefit of local people and businesses.